henryburon/henryburon.github.io/_posts/2023-11-25-mobile-manipulation.md

 ## Overview

-**Goal**: Write a program that automatically plans a trajectory for a KUKA youBot mobile manipulator as it moves to, grasps, and places a block in a desired location.
+**Goal**: Write a program that automatically plans a trajectory for a KUKA youBot mobile manipulator as it grasps a block and places it in a desired location.

 **GitHub**: [https://github.com/henryburon/mobile-manipulation](https://github.com/henryburon/mobile-manipulation)